ng-Classic/ng-classic/CODE_OF_CONDUCT.md

 * Why do you believe you did not violate the Code of Conduct?
 * Were other factors involved in this situation the leadership team may have been unaware of?
-* Why do you wish to be a part of the Angular community?
+* Why do you wish to be a part of the Angular Classiccommunity?

 ## Attribution